cornernote/minetest-skyblock/README.txt

 ----------------------------------

 Build a world starting from a small island in the sky.

--- So, this is just minetest without mapgen? --

-Well, yes and no. This release is intended to be a minimal game that allows the player to craft and use all the default nodes in minetest in a fun and challenging way.
+This Minetest mod is intended to be used as a minimal game that allows the player to craft and use all the default items in Minetest in a fun and challenging way.

--- What else will this change in my game? --

 * WARNING * - this mod will disable all map generation in any world the mod is active!